602-1 L. ABLE-BODIED ADULTS WITHOUT DEPENDENTS (ABAWDAble-bodied Adult Without Dependentss)

 10. Disqualified ABAWD household Members

-Non-exempt ABAWDAble-bodied Adult Without Dependentss who have used their three countable months and the one-time consecutive three month eligibility period are no longer eligible for SNAPSupplemental Nutrition Assistance Program until the new 36-month calendar.
-These household members should be coded "DI" as described in SNAP MS 605-2(B).
-A prorated share of the income of the ineligible ABAWD will be counted as income to the remaining members.
+Non-exempt ABAWDAble-bodied Adult Without Dependentss who have used their three countable months and the one-time consecutive three month eligibility period are no longer eligibile for SNAPSupplemental Nutrition Assistance Program until the new 36-month calendar.
+These household members should be coded "DI" for SNAPhousehold participation, as described in SNAP MS 605-2(B).
+A prorated share of the income of the ineligible ABAWDAble-bodied Adult Without Dependents will be counted as income to the remaining members.

 11. Reporting Requirements